Part-II-Computational-Physics/Lenia-jxkc2/README.md

 Overall, the Smoothlife and Gray Scott models both provide an impressive lifelike appearance of the patterns, which is a major step-up from Conway's Game of life.
 If we were to look at all of the models we have implemented from the basic Wolfram CA algorithm all the way to the Smoothlife and Gray Scott Models, we find that the recent famous lenia model implemented by Bert Chan share interesting similarities with the Gray Scott and Smoothlife models that have been implemented, working from ground up of the fundamental rules leading to continuous generalisation of Conway's Game of Life.
 For one, it is the convolution kernel being a key feature of the continuous cellular automata models.

 However, it is crucial to highlight that the contrasts between these simulations and real biological life are just as significant as the similarities, just like with Lenia and many other continuous generalizations of Conway's Game of Life.
 Conway's discretised game of life supports an incredible range of structures, but it was not particularly resilient, according to our examination of the implementation done.
-To put it another way, chances are excellent that if you start with a random configuration, like we did with the speckle function in Smoothlife, it will eventually settle down to something uninteresting.
+To put it another way, chances are excellent that if you start with a random configuration, like we did with the add_initialpattern function in Smoothlife, it will eventually settle down to something uninteresting.
 This might be partially explained by the fact that the cellular automata (CA) represented here so far in this report frequently exhibits irreversible dynamics, meaning it is impossible to reconstruct the previous state from the present.

 It will be more interesting to extend this investigation of CA to reversible cellular automata that shows an [ergodic][ergo] nature of evolution of the pattern.
 Nevertheless, modelling actual bioiogy after all is an uphill task not because of its uniquely random, unseen behaviour but translating that behaviour we observe into an elegant language of mathematics that, at minimum, approximates this behaviour which experimenters then simulate the mathematics into code.
 Time can only tell what new models will triumph the recent lenia model as the next big simulation that goes closer into mirroring real-life biology.